 USDA-Animal and Plant Health Inspection Service (APHIS) is interested in partnering with the SLOs for measures at Seegmiller Marsh (Site 2).
-Coordination with APHIS will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.
+APHIS was invited to review and comment on the Draft Plan-EA during the open comment period, but no comment was received.